jaeyoungchoilab/Topsicle/README.md

 This package is used to identify telomere boundaries and length using long-read sequencing data from ONT or PacBio platforms.

-Topsicle can analyze fasta or fastq data and outputs the length of each read within that input file in a .csv file and supplemental plots.
+Topsicle can analyze fasta or fastq data and outputs the estimated telomere length in a .csv file and can generate optional supplemental plots.

 ## Table of contents